influxdata/docs-v2/content/influxdb/clustered/query-data/sql/aggregate-select.md

 [Get started writing data guide](/influxdb/clustered/get-started/write/).
 To run the example queries and return results,
-[write the sample data](/influxdb/clustered/get-started/write/#write-line-protocol-to-influxdb) to your InfluxDB Cloud dedicated database before running the example queries.
+[write the sample data](/influxdb/clustered/get-started/write/#write-line-protocol-to-influxdb) to your InfluxDB database before running the example queries.
 {{% /note %}}

 ### Perform an ungrouped aggregation